-With much of the country dealing with colder than normal temperatures, comfort seems to be one of the most important topics each day.
-Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+Much of the country is facing below average temperatures right now and comfort seems to be top of mind for many people.
+Daily comfort is more than making sure you have warm jackets and hats.
 The colder weather essentially pulls the humidity out of the air, which can affect the comfort of your indoor space in several ways.

 Why does the air dry out?

-The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
-Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
-Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+The colder air changes the makeup of the air during the winter.
+Cold air doesn’t hold as much moisture as warm air, which you likely notice when you experience dry skin and chapped lips.
+That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-Humidification is more than just adding moisture to the air in your home.
-There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier circulates the moisture more regularly and in the maximum capacity too, which will help you reach your indoor comfort.
+Adding moisture isn’t the only factor when it comes to humidification in the home.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over your home’s humidity.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier delivers the moisture more reliably and in the greatest capacity too, so why settle for anything less than ideal comfort?

 - Reduce your chance of getting shocked through static electricity.

-There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
+You don’t have to suffer because of dry air in the winter.
 We’ll help show you how easy it is, so why wait?
 Adding a humidifier to your indoor space can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
-If you have questions about how a humidifier can help your Safford home, give B&D Air Conditioning a call at 928-432-6018 to learn more.
+If you want to know more about adding a humidifier to your Safford home, give B&D Air Conditioning a call at 928-432-6018 to learn more.